looserouting/yawks/README.md

 # Yet Another Web Key Service
 ---------------------------
-<mark>This Code is Work in Progress and not functioning yet</mark>
+<mark>This Code is not fully tested yet</mark>

-This is another aproach for an web key service which is also a web key directory.
+This is another approach for a web key service which is also a web key directory.

-The idea is that anybody can add his OpenPGP Key to this server by validating his mail address by sending an mail to the server with his key in it and klicking on a link send to his mail address.

-A MUA can so search for the key to write encrypted mails.
+YAWKS (Yet Another Web Key Service) is an open-source web key service and directory for managing OpenPGP keys.
+It aims to simplify the process of storing and validating keys for email encryption and signature verification.
+Users can easily add their OpenPGP keys to the service by validating their email addresses through a simple key submission process.

-<mark>This is not following https://datatracker.ietf.org/doc/html/draft-koch-openpgp-webkey-service-18</mark>
+<mark>This WKS is working an described in https://datatracker.ietf.org/doc/html/draft-koch-openpgp-webkey-service-18</mark>

-The reason why I want to write this applicaion is because I didn't find an easy way to add keys to a Web Key Directory.

 # Setup Guide
 ------------

-You need nodejs and npm installed
+## Prerequisites
+- Node.js
+- npm
+- GnuPG

 ## Download yawks and install modules